QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

 Diverse Models
 ==============

+This lecture presents  a class of  linear-quadratic-Gaussian models of general economic equilibrium described by Lars Peter Hansen and Thomas J. Sargent :cite:`HS2013`

-A variety of superficially different models are all instances of the same general class of models that are presented by Lars Peter Hansen and Thomas J. Sargent :cite:`HS2013`
+A variety of superficially different models are all instances of this class of models

-Instances of this class of models
+Instances of the class of models

 -  Lucas asset pricing model.